 Yeah.

-You see an alliance that has been made between although Cruz kind of denied it's an alliance, I don't know I don't want to use the wrong word, but certainly an understanding between Kasich and Ted Cruz about what states they're going to campaign in and not campaign in.
+I don't want to use the wrong word, but certainly an understanding between Kasich and Ted Cruz about what states they're going to campaign in and not campaign in.

 It's not over.

-He's got a a tough contest.
+He's got a tough contest.

-He's up plus five plus six and plus eight in the three most recent Indiana polls.
+He's up plus five, plus six, and plus eight in the three most recent Indiana polls.

-It's pretty much winner take all, although not totally winner take all.
+It's pretty much winner-take-all, although not totally winner-take-all.

 Well, I think it's important.

-And Ted Cruz has really been blown out of the water here in the Northeastern United States.
+And Ted Cruz has really been blown out of the water here in the northeastern United States.

 So now Indiana, this all devolves on Indiana.